hopdt1404/Kahoot-UET/README.md

 	+ Number of responses
 	+ How fun was it? (out of 5)
 	+ Did you learn something?
-	+ Do you recomment it?
+	+ Do you recommend it?
 	+ How do you feel?

 => Định nghĩa sau